servo/servo/components/script/docs/JS-Servos-only-GC.md

 - The auto-generated `trace` methods ensure that SpiderMonkey's garbage collector can see all of the references between DOM objects.
-- The implementation of `Root<T>` guarantees that we can't use a DOM object from Rust without telling SpiderMonkey about our temporary reference.
+- The implementation of `DomRoot<T>` guarantees that we can't use a DOM object from Rust without telling SpiderMonkey about our temporary reference.

 But there's a hole in this scheme.
 We could copy an unrooted pointer — a